Modern Methods of Performance Appraisal to Boost Performance

 7. Cost Accounting Method

-Some may find this method a little harsh, and it may be a convenient appraisal method for others.
+Some may find this method a little harsh, which may be a convenient appraisal method for others.